vmachan/gitwaf/README.md

 # gitwaf
 Automate creation of Waffle epics via creating GitHub using GHI

+### UPDATE (May 11th 2019): Waffle has announced that it will be [retired by May 16th 2019](https://waffle.io/).
+You should still be able to use this script to create GitHub issues with dependencies

 **Premise**: Given a logical main topic or in Waffle terms "epic", this code creates the epic as well as the standardized sub-tasks that are children of the Epic task.

 * Pre-requisites